Understanding Trade References

-Suppliers can submit positive or negative Trade References to Dun & Bradstreet*.
-Acceptable payment experiences that Dun & Bradstreet can verify may impact a business’s credit scores and ratings, including the D&B PAYDEX® Score.
+Suppliers can submit positive or negative payment experiences to Dun & Bradstreet*, which may potentially impact a business’s credit scores and ratings, including the D&B PAYDEX® Score.

 Why Should a Business Send a Trade Reference Request to Its Partners?

-Businesses that encourage their partners to submit Trade References may be able to demonstrate a pattern of responsible financial behavior.
-These manually submitted Trade References may impact a business's credit scores and ratings.
+Businesses that encourage their partners to submit payment experiences may be able to demonstrate a pattern of responsible financial behavior.
+These manually submitted Trade References may provide payment experiences that can potentially impact a business's credit scores and ratings.

-Can Any Payment Be Manually Submitted to Dun & Bradstreet as a Trade Reference?
+Can Any Company Be Manually Submitted to Dun & Bradstreet as a Trade Reference?

 - Businesses legally related to your company